joshbruce/content-joshbruce.com/content/web-development/2021-site-in-depth/content.md

 Right now the code and content is all stored on GitHub.
 I've cloned them to the server.
 My code editor has a terminal and let's me automatically sign into my remote server. two commands and a password later, the site's pretty much updated.

 Eventually I'm looking to add a script that will automatically do the update for me (continuous deployment) but, for now, it's not annoying enough.

+It's relatively instant and the site usually isn't down while I do it.
+Just the changes that were made since the last update are brought over.

+Takes less than a second for me to deploy the site and content.